vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 Nagarī: a Dakṣiṇām¯urti

 \(cf. MBh 13.17.18\).
-Yoga in the Pāśupata system is defined by Kauṇd

-. inya ad  PS 1.1
+Yoga in the Pāśupata system is defined by Kauṇḍinya ad  PS 1.1

 as ‘union with god’: ucyate yogam | atra ātmeśvarasaṁyogo yogaḥ |